dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ### ConfigurationLoader

-<xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.Configure(Microsoft.Extensions.Configuration.IConfiguration?displayProperty=nameWithType)> returns a <xref:Microsoft.AspNetCore.Server.Kestrel.KestrelConfigurationLoader> with an <xref:Microsoft.AspNetCore.Server.Kestrel.KestrelConfigurationLoader.Endpoint(System.String,System.Action{Microsoft.AspNetCore.Server.Kestrel.EndpointConfiguration})> method that can be used to supplement a configured endpoint's settings:
+<xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.Configure(Microsoft.Extensions.Configuration.IConfiguration)?displayProperty=nameWithType> returns a <xref:Microsoft.AspNetCore.Server.Kestrel.KestrelConfigurationLoader> with an <xref:Microsoft.AspNetCore.Server.Kestrel.KestrelConfigurationLoader.Endpoint(System.String,System.Action{Microsoft.AspNetCore.Server.Kestrel.EndpointConfiguration})> method that can be used to supplement a configured endpoint's settings:

 :::code language="csharp" source="~/fundamentals/servers/kestrel/samples/6.x/KestrelSample/Snippets/Program.cs" id="snippet_ConfigurationLoader":::

 `KestrelServerOptions.ConfigurationLoader` can be directly accessed to continue iterating on the existing loader, such as the one provided by <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder.WebHost%2A?displayProperty=nameWithType>.

 * The configuration section for each endpoint is available on the options in the <xref:Microsoft.AspNetCore.Server.Kestrel.KestrelConfigurationLoader.Endpoint%2A> method so that custom settings may be read.
-* Multiple configurations can be loaded by calling <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.Configure(Microsoft.Extensions.Configuration.IConfiguration?displayProperty=nameWithType)> again with another section.
+* Multiple configurations can be loaded by calling <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.Configure(Microsoft.Extensions.Configuration.IConfiguration)?displayProperty=nameWithType> again with another section.
 Only the last configuration is used, unless `Load` is explicitly called on prior instances.
 The metapackage doesn't call `Load` so that its default configuration section may be replaced.
 * `KestrelConfigurationLoader` mirrors the `Listen` family of APIs from `KestrelServerOptions` as `Endpoint` overloads, so code and config endpoints can be configured in the same place.
 These overloads don't use names and only consume default settings from configuration.

 ## Configure endpoints in code